 Let’s say you need to draft a content strategy and submit a report to your manager.
 It’s Saturday, and the deadline for submission is Monday.
 Can we say the activity is urgent?
 Definitely!

-The second quadrant of the prioritization matrix is Decide.
-The Eisenhower Matrix classifies tasks in this category as important but not that urgent.
+The second quadrant of the prioritization matrix is Schedule.
+The Prioritization Matrix classifies tasks in this category as important but not that urgent.

 They are long-term objectives and tasks with no immediate deadline.
 Those tasks could include meditation, journaling, studying, family time, and exercising.